UPDATE 19th August 2019

 Nootropic supplements are usually made of ingredients that may cause side effects to some individuals.
 Thankfully, I don’t suffer from any side effects when taking Mind.
 I’m particularly observant and sensitive to any unpleasant change both physically and mentally, and I would have noticed if there’s any.

 Generally, I don’t think Performance Lab Mind is an ineffective supplement, but I couldn’t say that it’s highly effective either.
-And for $50 per bottle of 30 capsules, I can’t say it’s the best value for money when it comes to nootropics.

 Have you tried Mind by Performance Lab?
 Does it help you to increase focus?
 Or do you experience better clarity?
 Share your thoughts in the comment below.